Olara Otunnu

 Olara A. Otunnu (born 6 September 1950) is a Ugandan politician, diplomat, and lawyer.
 He was President of the Uganda People's Congress (UPC), a political party, from 2010 to 2015 and stood as the party's candidate in the 2011 presidential election.
 Otunnu was Uganda's Permanent Representative to the United Nations from 1980 to 1985 and served as Minister of Foreign Affairs from 1985 to 1986.
-Later, he was President of the International Peace Academy from 1990 to 1998, and he was an Under-Secretary-General of the United Nations and Special Representative for Children and Armed Conflict from 1997 to 2005.
+Later, he was President of the International Peace Academy from 1990 to 1998, and an Under-Secretary-General of the United Nations and Special Representative for Children and Armed Conflict from 1997 to 2005.

 Background

 Otunnu was born in Mucwini, among the Acholi people of northern Uganda.
 His father was a key leader in the East African Revival movement.

 Education

 He received his early education at Mvara, Mucwini, and Anaka Primary schools.
 He received his secondary education at Gulu High School and King's College Budo.
 He then attended Makerere University, where he was president of the Students' Guild.
 Throughout his time as a student, he played an integral role leading the resistance movement against the Idi Amin regime, co-founding and serving as Secretary General of the Uganda Freedom Union, an organization that brought a number of patriotic Ugandans together in the struggle against Amin.
 Facing increasing threats from the government, Otunnu was forced into exile in 1973, evading arrest and escaping the country into Nairobi, Kenya.
 There, he received an Overseas Scholarship to attend Oxford University.
 In 1976, he attended Harvard Law School under a Fulbright Scholarship.